triggermesh/docs/docs/targets/zendesk.md

 # Event Target for Zendesk

-This event target receives [CloudEvents][ce] and uses the Zendesk API to either create a new ticket or tag an existing one.
+This event Target receives [CloudEvents][ce] and uses the Zendesk API to either create a new ticket or tag an existing one.

+## Prerequisite(s)

+- Zendesk API token

-## Prerequisites
+## Zendesk API Token

-A Zendesk API token is required to utilize this Target.
-The steps to obtain a token are outlined in the [Zendesk API Docs](https://support.zendesk.com/hc/en-us/articles/226022787-Generating-a-new-API-token-)
+You can find the steps to obtain an API token in the [Zendesk API Docs](https://support.zendesk.com/hc/en-us/articles/226022787-Generating-a-new-API-token-).

+Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the Zendesk API token as a secret.

 ## Deploying an Instance of the Target